canwe/blog/_posts/2012-02-15-how-i-scrap-web-pages.md

 But the problem here is, not all websites include JQuery with them and even if they do, you can't just go and execute your JavaScript code in amother person's website.

 Thanks to Scratchpad from Firefox which solves the above problem.
-Starting lastÂ August, Firefox comes with a built-in webdev tool - [Scratchpad][1] that enables you to execute your own JavaScript code in the context of any website.
+Starting last August, Firefox comes with a built-in webdev tool - [Scratchpad][1] that enables you to execute your own JavaScript code in the context of any website.

  [1]: http://blog.mozilla.com/devtools/2011/08/15/introducing-scratchpad/ "Introducing Scratchpad"

 So, this is what I do to scrape any public content from any web page:

 1. Open the page in Firefox.
-2. Press **Shift F4 **or go to **Firefox menu->Web developer->Scratchpad**Â to open the JavaScript editor.
+2. Press **Shift F4 **or go to **Firefox menu->Web developer->Scratchpad** to open the JavaScript editor.
 3. Include the below lines to add JQuery library to the current page ([thanks to this page][2]). var GM_JQ = document.createElement('script');
         GM_JQ.src = 'http://ajax.googleapis.com/ajax/libs/jquery/1.3.2/jquery.min.js';